Bearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late Score

 Bearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late ScoreBearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late Score

 Noah Jennings’ one-handed catch-and-run on 4th-and-10 with a minute left kept the Bearcats’ hopes alive and brought them into KU territory.
-Back-to-back completions pushed it to the red zone, and Tawee Walker darted 17 yards up the middle to reach the Kansas 2 with 32 seconds left, scoring on the very next play.
+Back-to-back Sorsby completions pushed it to the red zone, and Walker darted 17 yards up the middle to reach the Kansas 2 with 32 seconds left, scoring on the very next play.

-Kansas’ aforementioned late lead was its first since the opening minutes, coming by way of a 6-yard touchdown pass with 1:45 remaining.
+Kansas’ aforementioned late lead was its first since the opening minutes, coming by way of a 6-yard Daniels' touchdown pass with 1:45 remaining.

 First Quarter